SuffolkLITLab/FormFyxer/README.md

-### formfyxer.get_sensitive_fields(fields)
+### formfyxer.get_sensitive_data_types(fields, fields_old)
-Given a list of fields, identify those related to sensitive information.
-Sensitive fields include Social Security Number(SSN)), Driver's License (DL), and account numbers.
+Given a list of fields, identify those related to sensitive information and return a dictionary with the sensitive fields grouped by type.
+A list of the old field names can also be provided.
+These fields should be in the same order.
+Passing the old field names allows the sensitive field algorithm to match more accurately.
+The return value will not contain the old field name, only the corresponding field name from the first parameter.

+The sensitive field types are: Bank Account Number, Credit Card Number, Driver's License Number, and Social Security Number.
 #### Parameters:
 * **fields : List[str]** List of field names.
 #### Returns: